microsoft/rest-api-fuzz-testing/docs/how-to-submit-a-job.md

 At a high level, a valid job definition must include the following:

 - From one to 60 tasks; a **task** is the execution of a single docker container
-- Either a global swagger file or swagger files for each tool that requires one
+- Either a global swagger file or a swagger file for each tool that requires one
 - Either a global host definition or a host for each tool that requires one
 - Either a global duration or a duration for each tool that requires one
-- Either a global output folder or a duration for each tool that requires one (?
-TODO)
+- Either a global output folder or a folder for each tool
-- Any other required runtime settings for each tool
+- Any other required runtime settings for each tool.
+Tool runtime settings are tool specific and defined by the tool.

 #### Is your web site authenticated?

-It very probable that the REST API or web site you want to test with RAST will require some sort of authentication.
+It is very probable that the REST API or web site you want to test with RAFT will require some sort of authentication.

-TODO: what are the authentication options?

-        "authenticationMethod": {
-          "MSAL": "RaftServicePrincipal"
-        }
+There are a number of authentication options available to you.

+- **MSAL** which uses the MSAL library to authenticate.
+This method requires a tenantId, clientId, and secret.
+- **CommandLine** This method defines a command line that executes and acquires an authorization token.
+- **TxtToken** This method accepts a key vault secret name that contains a plain text token.

+See the page on [authentication](schema/authentication.md) for details on how these authentication options are configured and how to use them.

 <br/>

 ## Step Three: Create a Job Definition File